ABA representatives laud Barrett as 'brilliant,' 'forthright' at confirmation hearing

 SENATORS CLASH AT BARRETT CONFIRMATION HEARING AS DEMS ATTEMPT PROCEDURAL ROADBLOCKS, GOP FORGES AHEAD

-Republicans touted the comments from the independent group as boosting their case that Barrett should be on the Supreme Court as the panel also is hearing from a panel of other witnesses who both support and oppose Barrett's confirmaiton.
+Republicans touted the ABA experts' comments from the independent group as boosting their case that Barrett should be on the Supreme Court.

 "The standing committee concluded that Judge Barrett's integrity, judicial temperament, professional competence, met the very high standards for appointment to our Supreme Court," Randall D. Noel of the ABA Standing Committee said.
 "Our rating of 'Well Qualified' reflects the consensus of her peers that know her best."